 When in doubt, phone your contact at this organisation directly.
 They will be able to confirm if this attachment is intended for you and thus, safe to download.

 We hope by now you have some idea how to prevent being a victim of phishing.

 If you partner with an IT support provider, like Virtuoso, you will have the opportunity to protect your organisation from such cyber-attacks using a vast range of cyber security products.

 However, even with the most advanced security in place, it might only take one untrained employee to be fooled by a phishing email, which could put your organisation at risk.

-With our cyber security services London, not only will you receive the latest, most sophisticated email-based cyber security product, detecting and responding to potential threats.
+With our cyber security services, not only will you receive the latest, most sophisticated email-based cyber security product, detecting and responding to potential threats.
 But your staff will also be given valuable training, teaching them how to respond to hacking threats, fake emails and general security attacks and what the correct procedures are around handling your business’s sensitive data.